rclone/rclone/docs/content/commands/rclone_tree.md

     1 directories, 5 files

-You can use any of the filtering options with the tree command (eg --include and --exclude).
+You can use any of the filtering options with the tree command (e.g.
+--include and --exclude).
 You can also use --fast-list.

 The tree command has many options for controlling the listing which